ai4accessibility/.github/profile/README.md

 ## Hi there 👋

 we are committed to accessibility.There are no limits to what people can achieve when technology reflects the diversity of everyone.

+AI for Accessibility is a commnuity committed to empowering people living with disabilities.

 🙋‍♀️ A short introduction - what is your organization all about?